Triboluminescence: In common materials

 A diamond may begin to glow while being rubbed; this occasionally happens to diamonds while a facet is being ground or the diamond is being sawn during the cutting process.
 Diamonds may fluoresce blue or red.
 Some other minerals, such as quartz, are triboluminescent, emitting light when rubbed together.

-Triboluminescence can occur when a Prince Rupert's Drop is shattered by a powerful force, such as a bullet.
-A bright flash of white light may proceed ahead of the cracking down from the head of the drop towards the tail.

-Triboluminescence is a biological phenomenon observed in mechanical deformation and Contact electrification of epidermal surface of osseous and soft tissues, at chewing food, at friction in joints of vertebrae, during sexual intercourse, and during blood circulation.
+Triboluminescence as a biological phenomenon is observed in mechanical deformation and contact electrification of epidermal surface of osseous and soft tissues, during chewing food, at friction in joints of vertebrae, during sexual intercourse, and during blood circulation.

-Water jet abrasive cutting of ceramics (e.g. tiles) creates a yellow/orange glow at the point of impact of very high speed flow.
+Water jet abrasive cutting of ceramics (e.g., tiles) creates a yellow/orange glow at the point of impact of very high-speed flow.